afondiel/computer-science-notes/computer-vision-notes/cv-notes.md

 ## Hello World!

-- Check out the [Computer Vision Challenge](https://github.com/afondiel/computer-vision-challenge) `L0 & L1` for a collection of fundational CV projects.
+**Ready to level up your Computer Vision skills?**

+  Take on the [Computer Vision Challenge](https://github.com/afondiel/computer-vision-challenge) and dive into exciting projects that will help you master the fundamentals.

 ## CV Projects